andreviallon/weather-app/README.md

 # React Weather App

+See the app as well as the code at https://jovial-williams-ca9530.netlify.app/

 ## What I Learned

 * React (functional components / React Hooks)
 * State Management with React's context API
+* Navigation with React Router
+* Working with 3rd party libraries (Chartjs, Moment, Clock and Axios)
+* Deploy to Netlify

 ## Use Case Senarios
 The uers should be able to...